5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 ### Included Files and Settings
 - Base configs for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets
 - Required SSDT Hotpatches for each CPU family (some are disabled – check before deployment!)
-- Neccessary Quirks for each CPU Family
+- Neccessary Quirks for each CPU Family (also available as Presets inside of OCAT)
 - Necessary Device Properties for each platform (mostly Framebuffer Patches for: iGPU only, iGPU+dGPU and GPU only)
 - Base-set of Kexts (see chart below)
 - `MinDate` and `MinVersion` for the APFS Driver set to `-1`, so all macOS versions are supported.